pkalivas/radiate/README.md

     KillOldestSpecies(usize)
 }
 ```
+I find that keep top is probably the most useful, this is definitly an area which can be improved in the algorithm.

 _examples of Evtree and NEAT can be found in ./examples using the xor problem to optimize the structures_